-(1) The designated airlines of each Contracting Party shall have the right to perform the agreed services on the specified routes using aircraft (or aircraft and crew) leased from any company, including other airlines, subject to being authorised to use the aircraft on such basis by the aeronautical authority of both Contracting Parties.

-- (2) In order to use aircraft on a lease basis in accordance with paragraph (1) of this Article, the designated airlines shall also be required to meet the conditions prescribed under the law and regulations normally applied to the operation of international air services by the Contracting Parties. - (3) This Article is without prejudice to the laws and regulations of a Contracting Party as regards the leasing of aircraft by airlines of that Contracting Party.
+- (1) The designated airlines of each Contracting Party shall have the right to perform the agreed services on the specified routes using aircraft (or aircraft and crew) leased from any company, including other airlines, subject to being authorised to use the aircraft on such basis by the aeronautical authorities of both Contracting Parties. - (2) In order to use aircraft on a lease basis in accordance with paragraph (1) of this Article, the designated airlines shall also be required to meet the conditions prescribed under the law and regulations normally applied to the operation of international air services by the Contracting Parties.